celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 - Decision 7 - The tea
 #Conclusion of the Sprint Review Meeting#

-## "Code Challenge" Daily Scrum Meeting - 1
+## "Code Challenge" Daily Scrum Meeting - 1 - Sep 10
 Team get together online on Microsoft Teams platform and discussed the.